ssbmars/BBN3/.release/singleplayer version/README-pve.txt

 Main differences in the BBN3 SinglePlayer version:

+Opposite-version giga chips are available in certain shops throughout the net.

 All standard chips are limited to 4 per folder (this is vanilla behavior).

 None of the chips or PAs are disabled.